 DLB is often misdiagnosed as Alzheimer’s.
 Symptoms of DLB may respond to medications for Parkinson’s or Alzheimer’s, but certain Alzheimer’s medications carry high risk for dangerous side effects if given to those with DLB.
 DLB and Parkinson’s disease dementia have many features in common, and together they are known as the Lewy body dementias.

-CBD, also called corticobasal syndrome, is a rare type of parkinsonism that usually progresses more quickly than Parkinson’s disease.
+Corticobasal syndrome (CBD) is a rare type of parkinsonism that usually progresses more quickly than Parkinson’s disease.
 In CBD, brain cells in the cerebral cortex and the basal ganglia shrink and die.
 CBD affects men and women approximately equally.
 Symptoms usually begin between the ages of 50 and 70.
-Corticobasal degeneration may be considered a type of frontotemporal dementia (FTD).
+Corticobasal degeneration may be considered a type of FTD.

 Motor symptoms in CBD are nearly always asymmetrical – occurring on one side of the body.
 CBD may also cause cognitive and behavioral symptoms.
-People with CBD may also have Parkinson’s disease, dementia with Lewy bodies, progressive supranuclear palsy, frontotemporal dementia, and Alzheimer’s-like dementia.
+People with CBD may also have Parkinson’s disease, dementia with Lewy bodies, progressive supranuclear palsy, FTD, and Alzheimer’s-like dementia.